Kasala (film)

 Kasala is a 2018 Nigerian comedy drama film directed by Ema Edosio.
 The film stars Gabriel Afolayan, Judith Audu, Emeka Nwagbaraocha, Jide Kosoko and Sambasa Nzeribe.
-The film was released on October 12, 2018, but was only accepted to the cinema by December 2018 and premiered on Netflix on January 31, 2020.
+The film was released on 12 October 2018, but was only accepted for screening in cinemas by December 2018 and premiered on Netflix on 31 January 2020.

 Plot

-The theme of the film revolves around a boy Tunji (Emeka Nwagbaraocha) a quick talking young person, who along with his friends Chikodi, Effiong and Abraham got his uncle's vehicle to move along the street on a Joyride.
-But things go bad when they crash the vehicle and have just 5 hours to raise the necessary assets to fix the vehicle before Tunji's Uncle returns from work.
+Tunji, a quick-talking young man, along with his friends Chikodi, Effiong and Abraham, takes his uncle's vehicle for a joyride.
+Things go wrong when they crash the vehicle and have only five hours to raise the money needed to fix it before Tunji's uncle returns from work.